Post job

 A project officer provides vital support to a project by monitoring deadlines for each project task and closely monitors the project schedule.
 They work with the project manager and other team members to reach the project target.
 They can work in almost every field of industry, such as construction, communications, education, and even sales.
 They can also do administrative tasks, including arranging team meetings, file project documents to the database, and technological skills, and they report directly to the Project Manager to assess project progress and to discuss future steps.

-As far as similarities go, this is where it ends because a project consultant responsibility requires skills such as "customer service," "client facing," "process improvement," and "healthcare."
+While similarities exist, there are also some differences between project consultants and project officer.
+For instance, project consultant responsibilities require skills such as "customer service," "client facing," "process improvement," and "healthcare."
 Whereas a project officer is skilled in "press releases," "project proposals," "logistical support," and "dod."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 On average, project officers reach similar levels of education than project consultants.
 Project officers are 1.3% more likely to earn a Master's Degree and 0.2% more likely to graduate with a Doctoral Degree.